Using Connected Devices, Health and Wellness Apps

 As a result, connected monitoring wearables, preventative analysis, and health and wellness apps together bring a new level of a healthy lifestyle and clear benefits for both people and healthcare institutions.

 In general, innovations in health monitoring are promising.
-IoT, big data and AI-enabled technologies in this field are likely to increase life expectancy and improve its quality.
+Healthcare software engineering, big data and AI-enabled technologies in this field are likely to increase life expectancy and improve its quality.

 However, these technologies are still shaping up.
 The next decade will show how far we can get in achieving the first goal set by Harari and possibly let us peer into the future of the remaining two – achieving global happiness and “upgrading humans into gods” associated with biological, cyborg, and non-organic engineering.